abuiles/ember-101/hands-on.md

 Let's create a controller for the `Friends New Route` and add the actions `save` and `cancel`.

-Generate the `Friends New Controller` running `ember g controller friends/new --type=object` and then go to `app/controllers/friends/new.js` and add the property `actions`.
+To generate the `Friends New Controller` we'll run `ember g controller friends/new --type=object`, and then edit `app/controllers/friends/new.js` adding the property `actions`.

 ~~~~~~~~
 import Ember from 'ember';